Bingi-Man/LLM-Tweaks/README.md

     Content:

     When the GPU's VRAM is insufficient to hold the entire LLM, model offloading becomes a crucial technique.
 Offloading involves moving parts of the model (typically layers) from VRAM to slower memory tiers, such as system RAM or even NVMe solid-state drives (SSDs).
-This technique allows running larger models than would otherwise fit in VRAM, but it comes at the cost of/
+This technique allows running larger models than would otherwise fit in VRAM, but it comes at the cost of reduced inference speed.

-continue
-🤖
-Workflow Process

-reduced inference speed.

 VRAM Overflow and Necessity of Offloading: